-Züm raises $5.5 million to pick your kids up from school
+Zūm raises $5.5 million to pick your kids up from school

 Watch this teaser for Amazon’s spooky new ‘Lore’ series